bbchung/clighter8/README.md

 #### Rename()

 * An experimental function to do rename-refactor.
-* Only renaming the opened buffers.
+* Only do renaming in opened buffers.
 * There is no one-step undo method.

 For convenience, you can add key mapping in your vimrc: